Brian-Oroba/theroomuiassignment/README.md

 the next class is the common functions which defines the functions in the object repository; it defines the tests specified under the homepage class. the next class is the TC homepage whereby all the tests are run. the last class is the config properties where the web url is defined.

+//
+ I used windows operating system for this take home test.

+//
+ use the "TC_HomePage" class in the test directory under the testCase package, to run the tests.

+Open the following packages in the defined order below to get to the class where you'll run the tests.

+   "src-test-java-testCase-TC_HomePage"